A heart-mending story of humankind-ness

 How to take part:

 Taking part is simple.
-You’ll need a topped-up smartphone, your best set of headphones, and the Zoom app.
+You’ll need a topped-up smartphone, your best set of headphones.
 Detailed instructions and a link to join the performance will be sent to your email 24 hours before your start time.

 We’ve built this experience with your safety in mind.
 The walking route takes place in public and there’s an incline.
 Dress for Irish weather.
 The Mermaid Arts Centre’s team will be on hand to assist you when you arrive at the bandstand.
 The show is live, so arrive early.